jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

 In JCloud, you can pass highly customizable, finely-grained resource requests for each Executor using the `jcloud.resources` argument in your Flow YAML.

 ### Instance

-JCloud uses the concept of "Instance" to respresent the hardware specifications.
+JCloud uses the concept of an "Instance" to represent a specific set of hardware specifications.
-In above example, C2 Instance Type stands for 4 cores and 8G RAM based on the CPU Tiers Instance defination table below.
+In above example, a C4 Instance Type represents two cores and 4 GB RAM based on the CPU Tiers Instance definition table below.

 Note that if you are still using the legacy resource specification interface, as such: